saltstack/salt-get-started/config/files.md

 ## salt://

-You are familiar with placing state files in the `srv/salt` directory, but what you might not know is that any other files and folders you place in this directory are also available to your Salt minions.
-You can reference these files in states using the `salt://` URL followed by the path to the file relative to the `srv/salt` directory.
+You are familiar with placing Salt state files in the `srv/salt` directory, but what you might not know is that any other files and folders you place in this directory are also available to your Salt minions.
+You can reference these files in Salt states using the `salt://` URL followed by the path to the file relative to the `srv/salt` directory.

 ## File.Managed

-This state function lets you manage a local file by specifying the source file on the Salt master.
+This Salt state function lets you manage a local file by specifying the source file on the Salt master.

 ~~~ yaml